zoxpx/pxdocs/content/portworx-install-with-kubernetes/cloud/ibm/_index.md

 - [Sign up for an IBM Cloud Pay-As-You-Go account](https://cloud.ibm.com/registration).
 With an IBM Cloud Pay-As-You-Go account you can access the IBM Cloud Platform-as-a-Service and Infrastructure-as-a-Service portfolio.
 - Learn about [IBM Cloud Kubernetes Service and the service benefits](https://cloud.ibm.com/docs/containers/cs_why.html#cs_ov).

-## Step 1: Choosing the right worker node flavor for your IBM Cloud Kubernetes Service cluster to support Portworx
+## Step 1: Choosing the right worker node flavor for your IBM Cloud Kubernetes Service cluster for Portworx

 Portworx is a highly available software-defined storage solution that you can use to manage persistent storage for your containerized databases or other stateful apps in your IBM Cloud Kubernetes Service cluster across multiple zones.
 To make sure that your cluster is set up with the compute resources that are required for Portworx, review the FAQs in this step.